bobjoefred/Goal-Management-System/Front-End/OliveaREADME2019.md

 The individual component is known as the "Individual Students" page on the website.
 This page allows teachers to view individual student progress through a table.
 This page is not linked to the backend so the page is just a design.

 Teachers Component:
 The teacher component is known as "home" on the website.
 This page is the home page for teachers.
 This page lists what classes the teachers teach and the overarching theme of each class.
 Again, this page is not functional and is design only.

 ### Student Components:

+Students Component:
+The students component is known as "home" on the webpage.
+This component is the home page for students where they can view their goals for the day/week in their individual classes.
+Students can chose to accept or reject the assigned goals through the buttons.

 Student-History Component:
+The student history component is known as the "accept button" on the student home page and is also known as "Goal History" on the webpage.
+This component stores all the goals that they student has ever accepted.
+Students can view goals that are in progress and goals that are completed.
+Again, the page is designed but not functional.

+Student-Reject Component:
+The student reject component is known as the "reject button" on the student home page.
+Once a student rejects a goal, they are taken to the student reject component where they can create a new goal for themselves.
+Once they create a new goal, it should appear on the goal page.
+Again, the page is designed but not functional.

 Student-Individual Component:

-Student-Reject Component:

-Students Component:
+The student individual component is known as "Individual Progress" on the webpage.
+This component allows students to see how many goals they were assigned and how many goals have been completed.
+This allows students to see if they are behind or not.
+Again, the page is designed but not functional.

 ## Tasks To-Do:
 Currently, the header thinks the page is collapsed, so you need to make the header expand across the whole top of the page.

+Add bootstrap and re-style the student-reject component.
+Also, after a student creates a new goal, it needs to be sent to the teacher for approval.

 Add Code into the footer component in order to have the same footer on every page.